 While restricting suspect foods often helps relieve symptoms in the short-term, in the long-term this approach can actually worsen health and lead to nutrient deficiencies - which (quite ironically) can actually make the situation worse.
 It is quite common after a period of time, for the person to find that they are starting to react to other foods that were previously well-tolerated.
 And this is because the underlying cause (the gut health, inflammation and the immune system over-reaction) haven't been addressed.

-The Soothe & Settle Program has been designed to help identify where the reactivity actually originates, so that the focus can be on rebuilding tolerance, and managing symptoms over the long-term.
+The Soothe & Settle Program, one of my Restorative Health Programs has been designed to help identify where the reactivity actually originates, so that the focus can be on rebuilding tolerance, and managing symptoms over the long-term.
 I'm really excited about the potential this Program has to change lives for the better!